 Cultural Policy Observatory Ireland and Queen’s University Belfast were delighted to host Abigail Gilmore (University of Manchester), Leila Jancovich (University of Leeds) and David Stevenson (Queen Margaret University, Edinburgh) to lead us in a discussion exploring the assumptions, problems and capacity issues underlying how we define and value cultural participation in both policy and practice.
 The event took place at Brian Friel Theatre / Queen’s Film Theatre, Queen’s University Belfast on 23 October 2017.

 The cultural participant versus the cultural non-participant: defining desirable models of agency

 Dr. Leila Jancovich

 Due to technical difficulties we were unable to record Leila Jancovich’s presentation.
-However a similar presentation given at has been made available here.

 Understanding cultural value in the everyday localities: museums and parks as the commons

 Dr. Abigail Gilmore